George Foreman’s Daughter Freeda Dead At 42

 Ms. Foreman had been attending Sam Houston State University where she was seeking a degree in criminal justice, and she has several IMDB credits for documentaries and small roles in movies and television.

-George Foreman, 70, was obviously a boxing star in his own right, holding the heavyweight championship twice, holding it the first time from 1973 until 1974 (he lost it to the late Muhammad Ali) and then winning it back in 1994, beating Michael Moorer.
+George Foreman, 70, was a boxing star in his own right, holding the heavyweight championship twice, holding it the first time from 1973 until 1974, where he lost it to the late Muhammad Ali, and then winning it back in 1994, beating Michael Moorer.
 Foreman became the oldest heavyweight boxing champion at age 46.

-Foreman even has had a third act, launching his George Foreman Grill, an in-home countertop appliance which changed the way people cook in 1994.
+Foreman has even had a third act, launching his George Foreman Grill, an in-home countertop appliance which changed the way people cook in 1994.
 The former boxing champion has reportedly sold over 100 million units of his grills in various styles since.

 Freeda Foreman, the boxer’s fourth daughter, was born in 1977.